Sometimes you get into a house and you start to tinker.

 Here are some of the best home improvements you can make that will pay off whether you are trying to sell your home or not.

-A new furnace will be energy efficient and pay for itself in the long run thanks to lowered utility bills each month, as well as keeping you warm every day, especially if the one you currently have is very old.
+A new furnace will be energy efficient and pay for itself in the long run thanks to lowered utility bills each month.
+It will also keep you warm every day, especially if the one you currently have is very old.

 New siding or insulation in an older home can stop leaks and provide a more comfortable living space.
 Adding a bathroom in a home that currently only has one, opens up your possibilities to home buyers with families.